catcombo/django-speedinfo/README.rst

 ======

 The number of SQL queries measured by ``django-speedinfo`` may differ from the values of ``django-debug-toolbar`` for the same view.
-First of all, because we show the average number of SQL queries for each view.
-Secondly, we don't take into account SQL queries made before the call of a view (e.g. in the preceding middlewares), as well SQL queries made after the call view.
+It happens because we show the average number of SQL queries for each view.
+Secondly, we don't take into account SQL queries made before the call of a view (e.g. in the preceding middlewares), as well SQL queries made after the view call.